Industrial Ventilation - 2. Units and Measures

 AMCA - This US trade association has developed standards and testing procedures for fans.
 It has a number of useful publications related to fan selection, testing, troubleshooting and certification (e.g., AMCA 201).

-ACGIH - The ACGIH Industrial Ventilation Committee publishes the manual of recommended practice for industrial ventilation.
-The Manual has been recognized worldwide a useful source of information on all aspects of IVS.
+ACGIH - The ACGIH Industrial Ventilation Committee publishes the manual of recommended practices for industrial ventilation.
+The Manual has been recognized worldwide as a useful source of information on all aspects of industrial ventilation systems.

 SMACNA - This US association of sheet metal contractors and suppliers sets standards for ducts and duct installation.